YussofKazmi/Joe_Portfolio/README.md

 ### Hello!
 These are various projects I have developed.
-Click on the Project title to go to the Github.
+Click on the Project title to go to the Github Repo.
 Enjoy!
 # [Project 1: MLB Teams Deviations Analysis](https://github.com/YussofKazmi/MLB-Deviations-Project)

 ### Analyzes Every MLB Team From Every Season, 1871 to 2018, and Computes